 Begin the visit in town with a morning bike ride around the narrow streets of the old town, a good way to avoid the early tourist crowds that flood the gardens.
 Cycling along the cobbled streets, take note of the white sculpted wooden facades and black tile roofs of the local houses.

-Continue with a visit to the Humble Administrator’s Garden and the Master of the Nets Garden, traditional Chinese gardens that appear as miniature representations of much larger natural scenes.
+Continue with a visit to the Humble Administrator’s Garden, traditional Chinese gardens that appear as miniature representations of much larger natural scenes.
 With Chinese gardens, the quest for harmony takes precedence over the rigorous geometrical planning seen in most Western gardens.
 Their shape is therefore never rectangular, encouraging visitors to wander around with only their thoughts and no definite aim.

 The finale of the day will be a traditional Chinese massage, or “compression” massage that concentrates on acupuncture points to stimulate the body’s natural healing.
 It is a perfect conclusion for this trip full of contrasts and lessons.